romen-git2/100-days-of-code/README.md

 * **Day 11 -** Implemented the Factory Pattern to centralize the creation of specialized agents.
 Realized this pattern is crucial for multi-agent swarms, allowing a Manager agent to spawn specific sub-agents (Coder, Researcher) dynamically without knowing the complex construction details, ensuring high decoupling and scalability.
 * **Day 12 -** Applied the Singleton Pattern to manage shared resources like configuration loaders.
 Understood that for heavy resources (database pools, global configs), enforcing a single instance prevents memory waste and synchronization errors in a multi-agent system.
 * **Day 13 -** Implemented the Observer Pattern to enable real-time event broadcasting.
 By decoupling the agent (Subject) from its listeners (Loggers, Alerts), established an Event-Driven Architecture where the agent can simply "notify" changes without caring who is listening or how they handle the data.
+* **Day 14 -** Mastered the Decorator Pattern to inject "middleware" logic (like timing, logging or retries) into agent functions.
+This allows for cleaner code by keeping business logic separate from operational concerns and enabling reusable behaviors across different tools.

 ---